Auto Repair Financing: Options And Alternatives To Consider

 15 or 30 days

-You can use a personal loan in a lot of ways, including to pay for auto repair jobs.
+You can use a personal loan in a lot of ways, including as a way to pay for an auto repair job.
 Personal loans are a type of installment loan, meaning you can repay the borrowed loan amount over a period of time in predetermined monthly payments.
 If you need cash fast, a personal loan can be the way to go.

 - Interest rate and APR: Your interest rate – the percentage charged for borrowing the loan – will be influenced significantly by your credit score.
-The annual percentage rate (APR) will usually be higher than your interest rate and includes additional fees, like the ones mentioned above.
+The annual percentage rate (APR) will usually be higher than your interest rate and includes additional fees, such as the ones mentioned above.

 You may have heard of payday loans as cash or check advance loans.
-They’re short-term loans available through private lenders that can get you your cash fast, but they come with a number of risks.
+They’re short-term loans available through private lenders that can get you your cash on the same day as your approval, but these loans carry some risks.

 Full loan repayment, plus fees and interest, could be due by your next paycheck.
 The APR for payday loans is typically around 400%, meaning you’ll owe a lot more than you borrowed in a short amount of time.
 If you roll over your loan to a future due date, even more interest will pile on.